 • The approach can be scaled down to the community level through conversations on global sustainability.

 Basic working paper by Arthur Dahl, updated 22 July 2022

 Webinar summary for the Eco-Social Summit 30 June 2022 (10 minutes): https://www.youtube.com/watch?v=HbnpzI3jnbs

 Video recording of the associated event on Global Systems Accounting at the Stockholm+50 International Meeting on 3 June 2022

 After an initial IEF blog by Arthur Dahl on 7 November 2021 (https://iefworld.org/node/1200), and his 8 December webinar, this new approach to Global Solidarity Accounting is being developed in a partnership and collective effort of the International Environment Forum (IEF) and ebbf – Ethical Business Building the Future https://www.ebbf.org.
 Working groups for all the accounting dimensions with multiple contributors are being managed by ebbf over various platforms, summarised at https://www.ebbf.org/global-systems-accounting, and including an ebbf Mighty Network open to collaborators.
 The initial results were presented at the ebbf Annual Conference in Lisbon on 12-15 May 2022, and in an associated event at the Stockholm+50 International Meeting on 3 June 2022.
 A virtual meeting of all the collaborators to relate the accounting process and the new Bahá'í International Community statement One Planet, One Habitation, and to discuss ways forward was held on 20 July 2022, reported at https://www.youtube.com/watch?v=kBTCbINvwrc.
-A further general meeting was held on 23 August 2022, and work is continuing to refine the concept.
+A further general meeting was held on 23 August 2022, another is planned for 26 January 2023, and work is continuing to refine the concept.